-The pepper-pot method was tested numerically by inferring the emittance using the parameters obtained from recorded electrons (position, momenta, and energy) at the virtual screen positioned at the same position as the experimental detector screen position.
-The electrons that propagated through the scintillation screen were binned with a resolution of 18~\si{\um}/\si{\pixel}.
-The baseline visible in the integrated signals was removed to enhance the signal-to-noise ratio.
-The background was caused by large-angle scattered particles and X-rays produced via bremsstrahlung on the mask.
+The pepper-pot method was tested numerically by calculating the emittance using the parameters obtained from recorded electrons (position, momenta, and energy) at the virtual screen positioned at the same position as an experimental detector screen.
+The electrons that propagated through the scintillation screen were binned with a resolution of 18~\si{\um}/\si{\pixel}, similar to the experiment.
+The baseline, visible in the integrated signals, was removed to enhance the signal-to-noise ratio.
+This background was caused by large-angle scattered particles and X-rays produced via bremsstrahlung on the mask.

-Finally, an algorithm for calculating the rms emittance using equation~\eqref{eq.
-PP equation} was applied to the baseline-removed integrated signals.
-To summarize, the evaluation steps of the algorithm for the emittance retrieval are the following: (i) identification of peaks representing the centers of each beamlet signal; (ii) fitting of individual Gaussian distributions to each beamlet signal and storing their respective values of $n_j$ and $\sigma_{\mathrm{beamlet}j}$; (iii) calculation of the deconvolved beamlet angular spread $\sigma_{x^{\prime}_j}^{\prime}$ using equation~\eqref{eq. deconvolution term}; (iv) evaluation of the rms emittance of the beams using equation~\eqref{eq.
+Finally, an algorithm for calculating the RMS emittance using Eq.~\eqref{eq.
+PP equation} was applied to the baseline corrected integrated signals.
+The emittance was then retrieved through the following steps: (i) identification of peaks representing the centers of each beamlet signal; (ii) fitting of individual Gaussian distributions to each beamlet signal and using their respective values of $n_j$ and $\sigma_{\mathrm{beamlet}j}$; (iii) calculation of the deconvolved beamlet angular spread $\sigma_{x^{\prime}_j}^{\prime}$ using Eq.~\eqref{eq. deconvolution term}; (iv) evaluation of the RMS emittance of the beams with Eq.~\eqref{eq.
 PP equation}.

-The common approach of fitting a Gaussian~\cite{Sears.2010} presumes that the size of each beamlet on the screen is dominated by its emittance, i.e., that the beamlet size is much larger than the point projection image of the PP hole.
-Note that if the PP signal at the screen is integrated vertically, i.e., in the y-direction, the emittance evaluated corresponds to the emittance in the x-direction.
+The common approach of fitting a Gaussian distribution~\cite{Sears.2010} presumes that the size of each beamlet on the screen is dominated by its emittance, \textit{i.e.}, that the beamlet size is much larger than the point projection image of the hole.
+Note that if the signal at the screen is integrated vertically, \textit{i.e.}, in the y-direction, the emittance evaluated corresponds to the emittance in the x-direction.
 Similarly, integrating the beamlet signal in the x-direction results in the emittance in the y-direction.